felipeferreirabarbosa/rgbd_rtk/applications/README.md

 Keyboard_input.cpp save all markers id and positions that were saw in any frame when mapping, and in localization sends a goal to move to a marker id.

-- Listening keyboard

-listening_Keyboard.cpp listen to a string